How do you prepare salmon before cooking?

 - Transfer to a plate and serve as desired.

-Are you supposed to wash fish before cooking?
+When should you season fish before cooking?

-How do you keep salmon fresh?
+How do you tell when salmon is done cooking?

 Salmon will change from translucent (red or raw) to opaque (pink) as it cooks.
 After 6-8 minutes of cooking, check for doneness, by taking a sharp knife to peek into the thickest part.
 If the meat is beginning to flake, but still has a little translucency in the middle, it is done.
 It should not however, look raw.